BPeacker/LLM-for-irAEs/README.md

     conda env create -f environment.yml
     conda activate demoenv
     ```
-    This will create the environment and install the required packages based on those listed in environment.yml.
+    This will create the environment and install the required packages for this pipeline based on those listed in environment.yml.
 Anaconda will install operating system-specific dependencies as needed.
 2. Verify that the required packages were installed correctly:
     ```bash
     conda env export --from-history
     ```

     This will pull up a list of the installed packages.
-Verify that these packages are the same versions as the ones listed in the manual installation below.
+Verify that these packages are the same versions as the ones listed in the manual installation instructions below.

 **Option 2: Manually creating the environment and installing the required packages with Anaconda:**